 B2B companies will usually have different criteria for what is considered as sales qualified leads, as it will depend on the specific area or niche the business is operating in.
 See 3 ways to increase your qualified leads through your lead generation strategies.

 Lead generation traditionally falls under the umbrella of advertising, but it isn’t limited to paid-for channels and tactics.
 Any channel that generates interest in your website or business can be classed as lead generation, both online and offline.
-The most common channels used include email, event marketing, pay-per-click advertising, cold calling and content marketing.
+The most common channels used include email, event marketing, social media, email marketing, pay-per-click advertising, cold calling and content marketing.

 How does lead generation work?

 Generating leads can be difficult and time-consuming.
 However, the idea itself is pretty simple.

 You need to create a website or landing page that offers a product or service and get it seen by the right people.
 Then, using a compelling call to action, you need to persuade those people to complete a form or otherwise hand over their contact information, so that you can follow-up with them later on.